How to Sew the Vintage Nine-Patch Quilt Block

 - 2 Fat Quarters (1 light/1 dark)

-While you can make a lovely quilt with nothing but nine squares of fabric per block, there are many other quilt blocks that use a Nine Patch block in a Nine Patch layout.
-Once you master the simple Nine Patch Block, creating each of the vintage quilt blocks below will be easy with a little math.
+While you can make a lovely quilt block with nothing but nine squares of fabric, there are many other quilt blocks that use a Nine Patch block in a Nine Patch layout.
+Once you master the simple Nine Patch Block, try creating one of the vintage block patterns below.

 Fat Quarters: Cut into any size strip using the math and directions above.